d1pankarmedhi/fine-grained-pruning/README.md

 - **Comprehensive Evaluation:** Provides metrics for model size reduction, sparsity, and accuracy, allowing for a thorough understanding of the pruning impact.
 - **Fine-tuning for Recovery:** Implements fine-tuning techniques to recover accuracy lost due to pruning, balancing compression and performance.

-### Dataset

-The code automatically downloads the CIFAR-10 dataset to the `data/cifar10` directory upon the first run.

 ## Experiment

 ### Model